Apply

 • Actively participate in daily team debriefs

-• Thoughtfully complete observation reports
+• Thoughtfully complete feedback and observation notes

 • Assist in collecting, checking, recording and analyzing related data, as directed

-• Greet, steward and purposefully deploy volunteers
+• Greet, steward and purposefully deploy volunteers and partners

-• Engage teachers and families, as directed
+• Engage professionally with teachers and families

 • Provide administrative support for NCCP in-school and after school programs, projects and events